 “There’s a snake in our yard!”

-There are 32 species of snakes native to Tennessee, so eventually you will probably see one of these in your yard.
-Snakes will always follow their food source, such as rats, mice, lizards, frogs, etc. If you have a rodent problem, sooner or later you will have a snake problem.
+There are 32 species of snakes native to Tennessee, so eventually you might see one of these in your yard.
+Snakes travel from location to location in search of their food sources, such as rats, mice, lizards, frogs, etc. If you have a rodent problem, sooner or later you will have a snake problem, or a raccoon problem, and even an opossum problem.

 However, if your yard is neat with trees trimmed and bushes cut back with no signs of vermin, the snake you see is very likely searching for a food source.
-If he finds nothing in your yard, he will simply cross your property and keep looking.
+However, if he finds nothing in your yard, he will simply cross your property and keep looking.
 After all, this is how snakes look for food.
-At this time, there are no snake Ubers in the Memphis area!

 There are certain ways to tell if a snake is venomous or non-venomous.